CadenFinley/CJsShell/docs/themes/thedetails.md

 source ~/mythemes/gruvbox_dark.cjsh
 ```

-Alternativly, theme definitions inlined in .cjshrc with be automattically loaded
+Alternatively, theme definitions inlined in .cjshrc will be automatically loaded

 Theme files included with cjsh can be found in the `themes/` directory of the repository.